Walter Arthur Copinger: Career

 In 1870 Copinger settled in Manchester, and commenced practice as an equity draughtsman and conveyancer, and in the chancery court of the county palatine of Lancaster.
 His work as a conveyancer increased: he ceased to take court work and became the leading conveyancer out of London, also consulted on questions of copyright.
 He was a lucid legal thinker with facility in drafting, and a vivid teacher to his pupils.
 After his call to the bar, Copinger turned his attention to the law of copyright, and in 1870 he published a work on the Law of Copyright in Works of Literature and Art (4th edit.
 1904).

+5 Round Hill Crescent, Brighton, Copinger's childhood home.

 Copinger continued to write on legal subjects, more particularly on conveyancing.
 In 1872 appeared an exhaustive Index to Precedents in Conveyancing; and in 1875 Title Deeds, their Custody and Production of other Documentary Evidence at Law and Equity.
 His Law of Rents with special Reference to the Sale of Land in Consideration of a Rent Charge, which was written many years before, was published in 1886, in collaboration with Professor Munro.
 In 1876 he published An Essay on the Abolition of Capital Punishment, which, to his amusement, was so enthusiastically received by the abolitionists that his intention to publish another pamphlet demolishing all the arguments in the first was abandoned.

 In 1888 Copinger was appointed lecturer in law in Owens College, Manchester, and in 1892, on the resignation of Joseph Edwin Crawford Munro, he became professor of law, and finally dean of the faculty of law in the Victoria University.
 He received the Lambeth degree of Doctor of Laws from Archbishop Benson in 1889, and that of M.A. from the Victoria University in 1905.
 He was president of the Manchester Law Society's Library, and of the East Anglians of Manchester and District.
 Copinger industriously pursued versatile interests.
 Besides being an expert in old property law, he was also a bibliographer and antiquarian, and took an interest in theology.